As long as you understand and follow your dumpster rental agreement, your final bill should reflect the initial quote you were given.

 While it may be tempting to utilize the dumpster to dispose of things beyond what it was originally intended for, this could potentially lead to an overweight dumpster.

-Use the dumpster for only the waste or debris it was originally rented for.
-If there is additional junk or debris you want to get rid of, rent a larger dumpster in the first place or be prepared to rent a second dumpster.
+If there is additional junk or debris you want to get rid of, be prepared to rent a second dumpster.

-Similar to tip #4, it’s natural to toss extra junk or trash in a dumpster that is easily accessible, but it's also a welcoming place for other people to illegally dispose of their trash.
+Similar to tip #4, it’s natural to toss extra junk or trash in a dumpster that is easily accessible and unfortunately, some strangers might agree.

 Consider donating furniture, gently used clothing, reusable building materials, and housewares.

-By doing a little planning upfront, it’s easy to avoid paying extra fees on your dumpster rental bill.
+By doing a little bit of planning up front, it’s easy to avoid paying extra fees on your dumpster rental bill.